ooz/blog/2022/game-analysis-pokemon/README.md

 ![Charizard still #1!](glurak-still-nr1.png)

+Sure, it's not the same as being a child targeted by a multi-channel marketing campaign.
+Imagination augmenting the limited Game Boy graphics to turn Pokemon into more than it is.
 No hand-holding, direct action, freedom to explore and a weirdly motivating grind.
 Despite non-existent postgame and the difficulty boiling down to "pick starter and press A", *it was fun*.